-Adaptable to most well-drained soils in an open sunny position.
-Tolerates full coastal exposure.
+The plant is adaptable to most well-drained soils in an open, sunny position, and can tolerate full coastal exposure.

-Although seed can be sown most of the year in Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
-The optimum germination temperature for germination is around 18-24°C for this species.
+Seed can be sown throughout the year in many parts of Australia, but it is generally recommended to sow it in spring or autumn in temperate climates, avoiding the coldest and hottest months of the year.
+The optimal temperature for germination is around 18-22°C.

-Many members of this genus are responsive to pre-treatment of smoke.
-Although germination may occur without smoke treatment it has proved to be beneficial in reducing the number of days to germination and increasing germination rates in many species.
+Germination should occur within 21-60 days, depending on the temperature and conditions.
+It is recommended to pre-treat the seed with smoke, as many members of this genus are responsive to this pre-treatment.
+Although germination may occur without smoke pre-treatment, it has been proven beneficial in reducing the number of days to germination and increasing germination rates in this species.

 Smoke treatments are simple and can be performed by soaking the seed overnight or applying it to the surface after sowing to get good results.
 Smoke treatments are available by clicking here.